What services do we offer?

 Professional, confidential and supportive counselling services include face-to-face sessions, telephone support and groups, and are available to individuals, families, youth, children and groups.

-Volunteers can assist and offer companionship, offer respite for family caregivers, provide an opportunity to talk and listen without judgement, and offer practical assistance such as reading, shopping etc. Visits can be arranged to your home, long-term facility, Hospice at Trillium and the Palliative Care Unit at Nanaimo Regional General Hospital.
+Volunteers can assist and offer companionship, offer respite for family caregivers, provide an opportunity to talk and listen without judgement.
+Visits can be arranged to your home, long-term facility, Oceanside Hospice at Trillium and the Palliative Care Unit at Nanaimo Regional General Hospital.

 An extensive and up-to-date selection of books and DVDs dealing with end-of-life issues, caregiving, grief, and loss are available on loan from the Resource Centre.